stackmagic/gradle-dropwizard/README.md

 }
 ```

-Your actual test classes and resources then go into 'src/{int|acc}Test/{java|resources}'.
-The plugin will read your
+Your actual test classes and resources then go into `src/{int|acc}Test/{java|resources}`.

-dropwizard yml config file and use the *lowest* port it can find to supply an url to your tests as an environment variable.
+The plugin will read your dropwizard yaml config and parse/reconstruct the urls to access your app/admin.
+This information is added to your tests as a java system property.
+The available properties depend on your actual
+configuration.
+The maximum available properties are:

+* DROPWIZARD_APP_HTTP
+* DROPWIZARD_APP_HTTPS
+* DROPWIZARD_APP_SPDY3
+* DROPWIZARD_ADM_HTTP
+* DROPWIZARD_ADM_HTTPS
+* DROPWIZARD_ADM_SPDY3

 An example test to call the hello-world service from the dropwizard getting started project looks something like this: